 Now a note on the vegetation.
 As you hike the trail uphill you'll lose the few ponderosa pines that have managed to regenerate in this area following the Radio fire.
-The lower area is coming back in almost pure gambel oak.
-These trees are still rather small, but in the future there may be a closed canopy of oaks over parts of the trail.
+The lower area is coming back in almost pure Gambel Oak.
+These trees are still rather small.
+In the future, there may be a closed canopy of oaks over parts of the trail.
 Far in the future.
-Further up the trail you pick up aspens, douglas firs and white pines.
+Further up the trail, you pick up aspens, Douglas firs, and white pines.
 It will be some time here as well, but recovery is proceeding along the Heart Trail.
-Compared to the wind swept summit of Elden the area along the Heart Trail actually looks rather good.
+Compared to the windswept summit of Elden the area along the Heart Trail actually looks rather good.
 This area benefits from being close to the seed sources on top of Little Elden and the area near Sunset Park.